Dynamsoft/barcode-reader-javascript/README.md

   <script src="https://cdn.jsdelivr.net/npm/dynamsoft-javascript-barcode@7.3.0-v0/dist/dbr.js" data-productKeys="PRODUCT-KEYS"></script>
   ```

-  The same can be done with other CDNs like unpkg as well
+  The same can be done with other CDNs like `unpkg`

   ```javascript
   <script src="https://unpkg.com/dynamsoft-javascript-barcode@7.3.0-v0/dist/dbr.js" data-productKeys="PRODUCT-KEYS"></script>
   ```

-  The api may change slightly between versions.
-Please use a specific version in your production environment to ensure stability.
+  > **NOTE**: Since we do change the library a bit in each release, to make sure your application doesn't get interrupted by automatic updates, use a specific version in your production environment as shown above.
+Using a general major version like `@7` is not recommended.

-* The following script initializes and uses the library:
+* The following script initializes and uses the library

   ```javascript
   <script>